Create a new virtual or physical card

 • physical - A physical card (plastic/metal) will get issued and shipped to the card holder.
 It is usable at physical terminals and, if it has a long number on it, also online.
 Only one physical card can be active at a given moment.

 • virtual - A virtual card will get issued and activated immediately.
-Only one virtual card can be active at a given moment.

 string